Counting Hyperbolic Components: Type II components

 \subsection{Proof of Theorem~\ref{5.1}}

-By Bezout's Theorem, and our study of intersections at infinity, we have that $\eta_{II}(m,j)$ is obtained by substracting from product of the degrees of $\ocP_j$ and $\ocQ_{m-j}$ (first line below) the intersection numbers at $[0:0:1]$ (second line), at $[0:1:0]$ (third line), and at all $[c_{p,q}:0:1]$ (fourth line).
+By Bezout's Theorem, and our study of intersections at infinity, we have that $\eta_{\rm II}(m,j)$ is obtained by subtracting from the product of the degrees of $\ocP_j$ and $\ocQ_{m-j}$ (first line below) the intersection numbers at $[0:0:1]$ (second line), at $[0:1:0]$ (third line), and at all ${\bf c}_{p,q}$ (fourth line).

-Now a calculation shows that the formula above is equivalent to that stated in the theorem. $\Box$.
+Now a calculation shows that the formula above is equivalent to that stated in the theorem. $\Box$